casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/rust.md

 ```

 Usually, these contracts are upgradable with the ability to add new [versions](https://docs.rs/casper-types/latest/casper_types/contracts/type.ContractVersion.html).
+To add a new contract version, you will need the access URef to the contract package.
+This can be accomplished by passing the `Some("fundraiser_access_uref".to_string())` argument to the `new_method` contract.
 If you want to prevent any upgrades to a contract, use the `new_locked_contract` method to create the contract inside the call function.

 #### Locked Contracts